guptashashank/terraform-aws-case-study/README.md

 export AWS_SECRET_ACCESS_KEY=<<Your Secret Key>>
 ```
 Now clone this repository to your desired path in the same terminal, go into the folder terraform-aws-case-study and run the below
-commands after making sure that Terraform package is installed properly.
+commands one after the other after making sure that Terraform package is installed properly.
 ```terraform
 terraform init
 terraform plan